unt-libraries/django-subjects/README.md

 To manually run the tests with your current version of Python (system or virtual environment):

-1. Follow steps 1-2 of Developing
+1. Follow steps 1-3 of Developing

-2. Install the requirements:

-        $ pip install -r requirements.txt

-3. Run the tests:
+2. Run the tests:

         $ pytest